jakobroenn02/P2-Projekt/README.md

 - create .env file with DBURL to db you want to connect to, and JWTSECRET.

 To run the application
-- run npm devStart (requires nodemon)
+- run npm run devStart (requires nodemon)
 - or run nodemon app.js
 - or run node app.js